Z-omo/website/_work/Wychwood-Festival.md

 headerImage: Wychwood-Festival-scene.jpg
 ---

+## Website and Festival Line Up Manager

-Considered to be one of the best family friendly festivals in the UK, providing a wide range of music, comedy, literature and workshops over 3 days, and set beneath the idyllic Prestbury Hills.
+Considered to be one of the best family friendly festivals in the UK: with its laid back atmosphere, wide range of music, comedy, literature and workshops over 3 days, and set beneath the idyllic Prestbury Hills.

 {% include rwd-picture-element.html picture="Wychwood-Festival-website.jpg" alt="Wychwood Festival website." %}